 Hazardous substances a) The site on which WCC operates is low risk in relation to hazardous substances, COSHH assessments will be undertaken in locations where they apply. b) Exposure of staff, volunteers and trainees to hazardous substances will be minimised and adequately controlled in all cases. c) Anyone coming into contact with hazardous substances will receive training and information on health and safety aspects relating to the use of such substances.

 Lifting and handling a) Anyone involved in lifting and handling will be advised and given training on the safest methods and procedures to minimise risk. b) Anyone advised not to lift heavy objects by a doctor or other medical professional should refrain from doing so.

-General guidance a) Staff, volunteers and trainees should read the health & safety notices issued to all staff. b) Staff, volunteers and trainees should read the fire evacuation notices around the building and familiarise themselves with the drill. c) Staff, volunteers and trainees where will receive instruction on the use of fire fighting equipment.
-H & S policy 4 d) Staff, volunteers and trainees must read instructions on all the fire extinguishers. e) Drinks are not allowed near computer equipment at any time. f) Any equipment that develops a fault during use should be switched off and reported to the supervisor. g) Food must not be disposed of in office waste paper bins.
+General guidance a) Staff, volunteers and trainees should read the health & safety notices issued to all staff. b) Staff, volunteers and trainees should read the fire evacuation notices around the building and familiarise themselves with the drill. c) Staff, volunteers and trainees where will receive instruction on the use of fire fighting equipment. d) Staff, volunteers and trainees must read instructions on all the fire extinguishers. e) Drinks are not allowed near computer equipment/tills at any time. f) Any equipment that develops a fault during use should be switched off and reported to the supervisor. g) Food must not be disposed of in club waste paper bins.